jonnor/datascience-master/tip360/braindump.md

 ### Energy source
+Harvest from sun.
+Harvest from existing powergrid.
+Streetlight.
+Harvest from existing lights.

+In best case, only need power for half of a day, or during power outtage cases.
+In worst case, sun not strong enough for several days/weeks.

+Want: Ability to monitor external power source.
+Minimum: battery level.
+Ideally: charge current.

 Very little sun power in Norway during winter.
 Can a battery last all the winter through?
 At a cost,size where it is still advantageous